 Instructor: Suzanna Waters Castillo, MSSW, PhD

 “Person Centered Dementia Care” is an approach to care developed by the University of Bradford (U.K.) Dementia Workgroup.
 Guided by that group, this seminar will focus on developing a knowledge base and caregiver skills that reinforce the social and psychological needs of persons with dementia.

-- Understand the characteristics and definition of personhood and person-centered dementia care within the framework of dementia care
+- Define and apply the meaning of personhood and person-centered dementia care

-- Explain the importance of the 5 basic psychosocial needs of person with dementia
+- Explain the importance of the five basic psychosocial needs of person with dementia